epics-containers/epics-containers.github.io/docs/tutorials/create_ioc.md

 ### Operator Interface

 In later tutorials we will look at auto-generation of OPI files and using Phoebus to interact with IOC Instances.
-To keep this tutorial to a reasonable we will interact with the IOC using `caput` / `caget`.
+To keep this tutorial to a reasonable length we will simply interact with the IOC using `caput` / `caget`.

 ### Viewing IOC output